- Sutra über das Zufluchtnehmen in sich selbst | Nach Thich Nhat Hanh - 5. Dezember 2023

 This helps him to distance himself from the work and to return to the task with a fresh perspective.

-Short breaks – from his point of view – are not enough to be able to let go deeply.
+Short breaks – from his perspective – are not enough to be able to let go deeply.

 For Ethan, this is a sign that he was not looking after the relationships.